dhis2/training-docs/content/analytic_tools/tg_interpretation.md

 Make sure your user account is the same or similar to the participants’ training accounts so that you and the participants have access to the same visualizations.

-Print out copies of the [Data-to-Action framework template](https://docs.google.com/presentation/d/1n1DKPGmS3qvC13N3oi76i5c_67Q67ElsdpyUozEHFb0/edit#slide=id.g3d33e1d3db_0_18) for all participants for the first Hands-on exercise. - for on-site
+Print out copies of the [Data-to-Action framework template - Slide 3 of the presentation](https://docs.google.com/presentation/d/1Cn3Kc_wJk9uLkmDHDwUzXT-WcEpyk7cpSddrPutqoAI/edit?usp=sharing) for all participants for the first Hands-on exercise.

-Make available [Data-to-Action framework template](https://docs.google.com/presentation/d/1n1DKPGmS3qvC13N3oi76i5c_67Q67ElsdpyUozEHFb0/edit#slide=id.g3d33e1d3db_0_18) in LMS for the online participants
+Make available [Data-to-Action framework template](https://docs.google.com/presentation/d/1Cn3Kc_wJk9uLkmDHDwUzXT-WcEpyk7cpSddrPutqoAI/edit?usp=sharing) in LMS for the online participants

 Go through the Live demo step by step guide a few times before doing the actual demo for participants.